 I have heard from parents who work in the gig economy who are not eligible for EI and who are therefore also not eligible for any paid parental leave.
 I have spoken to countless women who shared their stories of wanting to return to work but being unable to find or afford child care.
 These stresses have been exacerbated by the economic impacts of COVID-19.

 Over the course of the pandemic, women's participation has dropped to its lowest in 30 years, reversing decades of progress.
-We must continue to call for a future in which women are not the assumed sole caregivers, forced to chose between having a family and having a career.
+We must continue to call for a future in which women are not the assumed sole caregivers, forced to choose between having a family and having a career.
 We need to do better for new parents and we need a universal national child care program now.

 Mr. Speaker, we are in the middle of Teacher Appreciation Week.
 On behalf of the Bloc Québécois, and as a former teacher myself, I want to thank them more than ever.